 Make sure you let your insurance know what exactly happened and the extent of your injuries.
 Some insurance companies allow you to file a claim online, but it’s generally easier to call and talk to someone who can guide you through the process – especially after something as emotionally taxing as a car accident.
 Be as honest as you can and keep your information short and simple.

 When in Doubt, Consult a Personal Injury Lawyer

 Ideally, a personal injury lawyer is never even necessary.
 But when it comes to property damage, insurance, and personal injury, a lot can go wrong.

 At the first sign of trouble – or even if you simply want peace of mind – talk to a lawyer.
 They can provide you with further guidance in protecting your rights and health while also advising you if someone involved in the crash is wronging you.
-Car accidents are stressful enough; a skilled car accident lawyer can help clarify the details and defend you throughout the process.
+Car accidents are stressful enough; a skilled car accident lawyer in Dallas can help clarify the details and defend you throughout the process.